tsveta-uzunova/coffee-cart-app-testing/test-cases.md

 - **Result (Pass/Fail):**
     - Pass

-###  2.5. <a name='TestCase2.5:VerifyCartPageContentswithMultipleDrinks'></a>Test Case 2.5: Verify Cart Page Contents with Multiple Drinks
+###  2.5.
+Test Case 2.5: Verify Cart Page Contents with Multiple Drinks
 - **Precondition:**
     1. The user is on the Coffee Cart App webpage.
     2. Multiple coffee drinks are selected.